Rupert Murdoch Reportedly Thinks Donald Trump Will ‘Crash And Burn’ In November

 “Many will disagree, but @FoxNews is doing nothing to help Republicans, and me, get re-elected on November 3rd,” he tweeted in May.

 According to Yahoo News, Trump’s “frustration” with the Fox News segments unsupportive of his agenda stems from the network’s attempt to reach its audience.
-Per Pew Research Center, 93 percent of its viewers who use the network as their primary source of political news self-identify as “Republican” or say they “lean to the party.”
-However, just 65 percent of Republicans overall said they trusted the network over other media networks.
+Per Pew Research Center, 93 percent of its viewers who use Fox as their primary source of political news self-identify as “Republican” or say they “lean to the party.”
+However, just 65 percent of Republicans overall said they trusted the network over other competitors.

 The New York Times previously called Trump’s relationship with Murdoch one of “convenience.”
 According to the publication, both men have perceived themselves as enemies of “the establishment,” and both relied on their “powerful friend” and “ruthless fixer” lawyer Roy M. Cohn to drive their upward career trajectories in New York.

 With the pair’s relationship allegedly on the rocks, Trump is reportedly looking to take down Murdoch’s conservative cable network.
-Another report by Sherman claimed that Trump perceives the network as disloyal to him and is looking to make the network pay for this behavior.
-In particular, the report claims that an investor group linked to the president’s son, Donald Trump Jr., has purchased a stake in One America News Network (OANN), which appears to be taking the place of Fox News as Trump’s favorite network.
+Another story by Sherman claimed that the president perceives Fox News as disloyal to him and is looking to make it pay for this behavior.
+In particular, the report alleged that an investor group linked to the president’s son, Donald Trump Jr., has purchased a stake in One America News Network (OANN), which appears to be taking the place of Fox News as Trump’s favorite network.